ninjaaron/backticks-and-the-glorious-command-literal/README.md

 julia
 ```

-Can be fixed like this:
+Can be fixed like this (same works in Ruby):
 ```bash
 $ echo "$str"
 hello